 2. 'A man who is convinced of the truth of his religion is indeed never tolerant.
 At the least, he is to feel pity for the adherent of another religion but usually it does not stop there.
 The faithful adherent of a religion will try first of all to convince those that believe in another religion and usually he goes on to hatred if he is not successful.
 However, hatred then leads to persecution when the might of the majority is behind it.'
 Albert Einstein

-3. The Watchtower tells JW's and outsiders that disfellowshipping and shunning is 'discipline from Jehovah' for 'gross sins' and 'serious wrong doing'.
+3. the organization tells JW's and outsiders that disfellowshipping and shunning is 'discipline from Jehovah' for 'gross sins' and 'serious wrong doing'.
 This is not always true.
 Consider the proof by reading the following article.
 Here are some brief quotes.

-However the Watchtower's definition of 'gross sins' and 'serious wrong doing' is hidden from the world and JW's in the 2010 secret rule book that only Elders are allowed to read.
+However the Watchtower's definition of 'gross sins' and 'serious wrong doing' is hidden from the world and JW's.
 Notice that the public and Jehovah's Witnesses are led to believe that JW's who leave broke 'God's standards'.
 They are evil, wicked, fornicators, and immoral.
 However the secret rule book that only JW Elders have access to, paints a very different, more truthful picture.
-People who simply resign from the Watchtower, have a blood transfusion, no longer believe in the teachings of the organization, or refuse to bow down and obey Elders are also judged and treated the same as serious wrong doers guilty of gross sins.
+People who simply resign from the Watchtower, have a blood transfusion, no longer believe in the teachings of the organization, or refuse to bow down and obey Elders are also judged and treated the same as serious wrong doers guilty of gross sins!

 'Jehovah’s discipline is motivated by love, and its goal is to benefit the recipient.
 Jehovah’s corrective discipline is never for the sole purpose of punishment.'
 Appreciating the Purpose of Discipline